 Traditionally, retirement is a period of life that people look forward to after years of hard work.
 However, for young professionals, retirement might not be the best option.
-Mini retirement is a new trend that is gaining popularity as a way for young professionals to take a break from their career without having to completely retire.

 What Does a Mini Retirement Look Like?